-The program is designed to be flexible and allow students the opportunity to pursue their own particular East Asia-related interests, whether broad-ranging or relatively focused, within the guidelines of the RSEA requirements.
-In the normal two-year program of study, students will take a total of 16 courses, and some students may choose to take some of their courses in subjects related to their academic interests but outside the East Asian studies field.
-All students must graduate with at least eight RSEA-approved courses.
-These courses must meet the following conditions:
+The RSEA program is designed to be flexible and to allow students the opportunity to pursue their own particular East Asia-related interests, whether wide-ranging or relatively focused, within the guidelines of the RSEA requirements.
+In the normal two-year program of study, students take a total of sixteen four-credit courses.
+Some students may choose to take some of their courses in subjects related to their academic interests but outside the East Asian studies field.
+All students must graduate with at least eight RSEA-approved four-credit courses.
+These eight approved courses must meet the following conditions:

-• All courses must receive a minimum grade of B or better in compliance with GSAS policy.
+All eight courses must receive a minimum grade of B or better in compliance with GSAS policy.